 Low impact row: Start in a standing position.
 Anchor the band between your foot.
 Make sure both ends are equal in length and contract your shoulder blades and pull up.
 You will feel this exercise in your traps as well.
 Complete 10 controlled reps for 2 sets.

 Standing band row: anchor the resistance band around a bar or a table leg (if stable enough).
-Step backwards to create resistance.
+Step backward to create resistance.
 Core engaged and neutral posture, pull the band and hold for a second and return to starting position in a controlled movement.
 Complete 2 sets of 10 reps.

 You can complete the upper body exercises either back to back as a circuit, or just pick couple exercises and do them with a minute rest in between.
-The important thing here is good quality repetitions, controlled movement and proper breathing.
+The important thing here is good quality repetitions, controlled movement, and proper breathing.
 Your back muscles will help maintain that good posture as you work on strengthening them.

 I hope this post was helpful to you 🙂 Please let me know if any questions or comments.
 Oh, and the products on this post are affiliate links, so it just means I get a small commission from Amazon if you decide to buy any.
-Obviously I use them myself and wouldn’t recommend anything I don’t trust.
+Obviously, I use them myself and wouldn’t recommend anything I don’t trust.

 PS: don’t forget to grab your back pain kit!